functime-org/functime/docs/index.md

 ## Embeddings

-Time-series embeddings measure the relatedness of time-series.
+Temporal embeddings measure the relatedness of time-series.
 Embeddings are more accurate and efficient compared to statistical methods (e.g. Catch22) for characteristing time-series.[^1]
 Embeddings have applications across many domains from finance to IoT monitoring.
 They are commonly used for the following tasks: